PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Background

 \subsection{Benchmarking virtual cell models in PerturBench}

-In order to rigorously evaluate the performance of PRiMeFlow, we use the PerturBench platform~\citep{wu2024perturbench} which contains well-defined tasks, numerous perturb-seq datasets and diverse evaluation metrics.
-PerturBench includes widely-adopted metrics such as cosine similarity of log fold-change (LogFC) and root mean square error (RMSE), which capture pseudobulk-level performance, as well as metrics such as maximum mean discrepancy (MMD) in either gene expression (GEX) or PCA space, and differentially expressed genes (DEG) recall.
-These distribution-based metrics reflect the necessity for perturbation response models to generate biologically meaningful single-cell populations and capture the heterogeneity of responses to perturbations.
+To rigorously evaluate the performance of PRiMeFlow, we use the PerturBench platform~\citep{wu2024perturbench} which contains well-defined tasks, numerous perturb-seq datasets and diverse evaluation metrics.
+PerturBench includes widely-adopted, pseudobulk-level metrics such as cosine similarity of log fold-change (LogFC) and root mean square error (RMSE).
+To evaluate the model ability of generating biologically meaningful single-cell populations, it also provides distribution-based metrics such as maximum mean discrepancy (MMD) in gene expression (GEX) or PCA space, and differentially expressed genes (DEG) recall.
+Finally, PerturBench provides rank-based versions of these metrics which quantify predictions specificity.

-PerturBench also provides rank-based versions of each metric, which measure model prediction specificity by evaluating the degree to which perturbations are correctly ordered.
-It also provides useful insights into mode collapsing.
-The importance of these rank metrics has been acknowledged in the field and was used for evaluation in the first annual virtual cell competition hosted by the ARC Institute~\citep{roohani2025virtual}.

 PerturBench also includes preprocessed perturb-seq datasets, some of which are selected in this work for benchmarking purposes.
 Refer to Table~\ref{tab:datasets} and Appendix section~\ref{sec:dataset_information_appendix} for details.
 In particular, we benchmark our models in \srivatsan{} and \jiang{} datasets under the \transfer{} task, and in \norman{} dataset under the \combo{} task.